Skip to main content

 Script Organization

-• Keep scripts focused on single responsibilities
+• Keep each snippet focused on a single responsibility

 • Use arguments for configurable values